Sell USDINR; target of 68.50 - 68.40: ICICI Direct

 Currency futures on NSE

-The dollar-rupee July contract on the NSE was at 68.61 in the previous session.
-July contract open interest increased 3.63% in the previous session • We expect the US$INR to find resistance at higher levels.
-Utilise the upsides in the pair to initiate short positions.
+The dollar-rupee July contract on the NSE was at 68.69 in the previous session.
+July contract open interest decreased 4.33% in the previous session • We expect the US$INR to find resistance at higher levels.
+Utilise upsides in the pair to initiate short positions.

 Intra-day strategy